Vanderbilt University Logo

 • Co-requisite: Courses that a student must either complete before OR take concurrently with the proposed course.

-List requisite courses offered in the same subject as the proposed course first and by number only.
+List requisite courses offered in the same subject as the proposed course first, followed by requisites from other departments or programs alphabetically.

-• Take care when stating complex or nested requisites.
+Note: Take care when stating complex or nested requisites.
 The use of both “and” and “or” in a complex requisite statement can result in ambiguity.
 For example: “Prerequisite: 1001 and 1002 or 1003” could be interpreted in either of two ways:

-• (1001 and 1002) or 1003: A student must have completed both 1001 and 1002, or the student make take just 1003.
+(1001 and 1002) or 1003: A student must have completed both 1001 and 1002, or the student make take just 1003.

-• 1001 and (1002 or 1003): A student must have completed 1001, and also either 1002 or 1003.
+1001 and (1002 or 1003): A student must have completed 1001, and also either 1002 or 1003.

-• “Both/and,” “either/or,” and punctuation can make the intent clear:
+“Both/and,” “either/or,” and punctuation can make the intent clear:

-• “Both 1001 and 1002, or 1003” if the first interpretation is intended.
+“Both 1001 and 1002, or 1003” if the first interpretation is intended.

-• “1001, and either 1002 or 1003” if the second interpretation is intended.
+“1001, and either 1002 or 1003” if the second interpretation is intended.

 Although a course may require a sequence of prerequisites, only the last is listed.
 Prior prerequisites are assumed.

-[Note: ECON 1010 and 1020 (and a semester of calculus) are prerequisites for 3010, but are not listed as prerequisites for 3150.
-Any student who has earned credit for ECON 3010 has also earned credit for the earlier (implied) prerequisites.]
+Note: ECON 1010 and 1020 (and a semester of calculus) are prerequisites for 3010 but are not listed as prerequisites for 3150.
+Any student who has earned credit for ECON 3010 has also earned credit for the earlier (implied) prerequisites.

 The phrase “Continuation of” or “Normally accompanied by” in a course description does not mean that the course referenced in the statement is a prerequisite or a co-requisite for the current course.